Dillinger Gang: Little Bohemia Lodge

 Very early on April 20, Van Meter, Marie Comforti ("Mickey"), and Pat Reilly were the first to arrive at Little Bohemia Lodge in the town of Manitowish Waters in northern Wisconsin.
 Emil Wanatka, who had opened the resort four years prior, greeted them.
 Arriving later, were Dillinger, Hamilton, and Cherrington by way of Sault Ste.
-Marie.
+Marie, Michigan.
 Then Nelson and wife Helen, came in from Chicago. and last to arrive were Tommy Carroll and Jean Delaney.
-Reilly stated that on that first night he, Carroll, Lester Gillis (Nelson), Dillinger, and Emil Wanatka played "hearts" till around midnight.
+Reilly stated that on that first night he, Carroll, Lester Gillis (Nelson), Dillinger, and Emil Wanatka played hearts till around midnight.
 He went to the bar while the others went to their rooms.
 Hamilton and Pat Cherrington had the end room on the left upstairs, while Van Meter and Comforti had the room opposite.
 Tommy Carroll and Jean Delaney, together with Gillis and Helen, occupied the little cottage on the right of the lodge driveway.
 Dillinger had the room on the left at the top of the stairs in the main lodge.
 Reilly stated to agents that Van Meter told him that Dillinger's room had two beds and that he and Dillinger would share the room.

 Reilly stated that as he entered the room, Dillinger was lying on the bed on the left side of the room, reading with a bottle of whiskey on the stand near the bed.
 That as he entered Dillinger laid his magazine on the table, but nothing was said.
 He noticed when Dillinger turned over he had a .45 automatic under his pillow.
 Reilly stated that Dillinger then took a drink.
 That he himself, then locked the door, turned out the light, and went to bed on the right-hand side of the room.